ektrah/nsec/docs/api/nsec.cryptography.randomgenerator.md

 : The span to fill with random values.

+### GenerateInt32()

+Returns a non-negative random integer.

+    public int GenerateInt32()

+#### Return Value

+A 32-bit signed integer that is greater than or equal to 0 and less than or equal to `int.MaxValue`.

+### GenerateInt32(int)

+Returns a non-negative random integer that is less than the specified maximum.

+    public int GenerateInt32(
+        int maxValue)

+#### Parameters

+maxValue
+: The exclusive upper bound of the random number to be generated. `maxValue`
+    must be greater than or equal to 0.

+#### Return Value

+A 32-bit signed integer that is greater than or equal to 0 and less than `maxValue`.
+However, if `maxValue` equals 0, `maxValue` is returned.

+#### Exceptions

+ArgumentOutOfRangeException
+: `maxValue` is less than 0.

+### GenerateInt32(int, int)

+Returns a random integer that is within a specified range.

+    public int GenerateInt32(
+        int minValue,
+        int maxValue)

+#### Parameters

+minValue
+: The inclusive lower bound of the random number to be generated.

+maxValue
+: The exclusive upper bound of the random number to be generated. `maxValue`
+    must be greater than or equal to `minValue`.

+#### Return Value

+A 32-bit signed integer greater than or equal to `minValue` and less than `maxValue`.
+However, if `minValue` equals `maxValue`, `minValue` is returned.

+#### Exceptions

+ArgumentException
+: `minValue` is greater than `maxValue`.

 ### GenerateKey(Algorithm, KeyExportPolicies)

 Generates a new cryptographic key for the specified algorithm.